singh-inder/supabase-automated-self-host/readme.md

    The following additional prompts have to be answered only if you've enabled `--with-authelia` flag:

    - **Enter email:** Used by authelia for setting up 2-factor auth / reset password flow.

-If you're not going to setup an SMTP server, you can enter any email here.
-(When not using SMTP server, you can easily view codes sent by authelia in `docker/volumes/authelia/notifications.txt`)
+     ⭐ If you're not going to setup an SMTP server, you can enter any email here.
+When not using SMTP server, you can easily view codes sent by authelia in `docker/volumes/authelia/notifications.txt`

    - **Enter Display Name:** Used by authelia in emails and [dashboard](https://gist.github.com/user-attachments/assets/a7a4c0b8-920e-4b61-9bb5-1cae26d5bbe9).